peter-conalgo/freesurface/README.md

 claim to think that way support all of this corporate mess we have today.
 To me that is just a refusal to awknowledge commone sense.

+Perhaps the open source movement could learn a thing or two from objectivism and vice versa.
 I personally would love the take on this from a person like [Alan Greenspan](http://en.wikipedia.org/wiki/Alan_Greenspan).

 ### The idea